 TIP: It is recommended to set a reminder 30 days before the domain expires to ensure uninterrupted operation.

-During a domain audit, an SME client in District 3, HCM discovered their domain had expired for 3 days and was moved to the “Redemption Period” status.
-The recovery cost was $120 at Name.com (2023).
+during a domain audit, an SME customer in District 3, HCMC discovered their domain had expired for 3 days and moved to “Redemption Period” status.
+The cost to restore was $120 USD at Name.com (2023).

 According to ICANN WHOIS Accuracy Reporting System – Report 2023, 18% of domains are registered with incorrect emails or missing contact information, causing difficulties in renewal and complaint retrieval.